Jakerevans/WPBookList/readme.txt

 =6.1.2= - Removed the 'Filter_var' function call inside of the 'Empty' construct on line 1145 of class-wpbooklist-general-functions.php file.

 =6.2.0= - Github Issues #52, #53, Github Issue #1 and #2 in the Custom Fields Extension.
 Github Issue #59 fixed.
 Several Translation modifications and some css tweaks in support of the WPBookList Search Extension.
-Completed Github Issue # 58
+Completed Github Issue # 58, Completed github issue #61